TheRedElement/RecipeDatabase/recipes/Spaetzle.md

 1. repeat until all the dough is cooked

 > it helps if you dip the blade of your knife in the boiling water and splash some of the boiling water onto the cutting board

+## Freezing
+ > Spätzle can be easily frozen and will store for about 3 months

+1. make sure they are cold
+1. make sure there's no unnecessary excess water
+ 1. avoids sticking together
+1. add into ziplock bag
+1. suck out air
+1. Close airtight

 ## Notes